 The mission of the Mechanical Engineering program is to provide excellent undergraduate education in Mechanical Engineering that will prepare graduates to meet society’s changing needs and aspirations.

 The Bachelor of Science Program in Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET — www.abet.org.

-The objectives of the mechanical Engineering Program are to have graduates who, within the first four to six years after graduation are, either:
+The objectives of the mechanical Engineering Program are to prepare graduates who, within the first four to six years after graduation are, either: